cushionbadak/duneproj-template/README.md

 # duneproj-template
 Template for OCaml project using Dune build system.
 Appropriate for small ~ middle size project.
+It contains simple integer calculator example.

+## Usage
+* Clone and remove following directories & files.
+  * .git/
+  * LICENSE
+  * README.md

+* Modify other files as you want.

 ## Build & Run